Our

 great day greeted the cars and crews for the second running of our

 Gymkhana at Rumbling Bridge on Sunday 5 August.
-With a good selection
+With a good

 of classic and sporting cars the crews took turns to test their skills